-There are scheduled opportunities where parents may speak with teachers and other staff regarding their child's progress in school.
-However, to schedule a parent-teacher conference outside of those events (whether in-person, virtually, or via the phone), parents must make the arrangements with the teacher by contacting them directly or leaving a message for the teacher with the main office.
-Parents are encouraged to use ParentSquare to communicate with teachers.
+There are several scheduled opportunities where parents may speak with teachers and other staff regarding their child's progress in school - such as Back-to-School Night and Open House.
+However, to schedule a parent-teacher conference outside of those events (whether in-person, virtually, or via the phone), parents must make the arrangements with the teacher by contacting them directly, sending a note with their student to give to the teacher, or leaving a message for the teacher with the main office.
 Please allow the teacher 48 hours to respond to a request.
 Parents requiring an interpreter for the meeting should also give the teacher reasonable notice to make the appropriate arrangements with the principal or designee.

 Parent-teacher conferences are typically held before or after school to prevent interruptions to instructional time and learning.
-Parents are asked not to arrive at the school with the expectation of meeting with the teacher.
-On early release days, teachers are required to attend meetings and engage in professional development activities.
+Parents should not simply show up at the school with the expectation to meet with the teacher, especially on early release days since teachers are required to attend meetings and engage in professional development activities during that time.
 In order to make the meeting as productive as possible, it is recommended that siblings do not attend conferences.